matter-labs/zksync-lite-docs/docs/dev/contracts.md

-# Environments and Smart Contracts Addresses
+# Environments

+Addresses of smart contracts and links:

 ## Mainnet